 I was surprised how dusty the cabinets were this year.

 To Toss It Or Keep It- Guide For Makeup

 Cleaning Hair And Makeup Brushes

-Most experts say you should clean your makeup brushes several times a week.
+Most experts say you should clean your makeup brushes several times a month if not weekly.
 That isn’t happening so I do make it a habit to clean them periodically.
 If you have nice expensive brushes you want to avoid getting the handle wet.
 My brushes are pretty cheap so I give them a good soak in Dawn, rinse and lay flat to dry.
 Dawn is great for getting rid of excess foundation or oily residue.